Martelao703/LabSeq/README.md

 ## Build & Run

 ---
-To build and run the application, execute the following command, in the repo root `LabSeq/`:
+To build and run the application, run the following command, in the repo root `LabSeq/`:
 ```shell script
 docker-compose up --build
 ```

 This will start the backend and serve the frontend.

-If you wish to stop and remove the container, execute the following command, in the repo root `LabSeq/`:
+If you wish to stop and remove the container, run the following command, in the repo root `LabSeq/`:
 ```shell script
 docker-compose down
 ```